 Pre-Nomination Period Activities.
 Prior to soliciting or receiving any contributions related to candidacy, you must file a Statement of Intention with the City Clerk's Office.
 There are additional filing requirements dependent on the amount of contributions anticipated to be received.
 Please contact the City Clerk's Office at (951) 703-4420 if you are planning on soliciting contributions prior to the official filing/nomination period.

 Filing Requirements.
-To become a candidate, you must first be issued a Nomination Paper which specifies the office you are seeking.
+To become a candidate, you must first be issued Nomination Papers which specifies the office you are seeking.
+Candidate nomination papers will be issued between Monday, July 16 - Friday, August 10.
 You must obtain the signatures of at least 20 and not more than 30 registered voters within the City of Eastvale.
 A number of additional forms are required to be filed.
 Please call the City Clerk’s office at (951) 703-4420 to schedule an appointment for issuance of the Candidate Packet and Nomination Paper.
 Please allow 1-1 ½ hours for this appointment.
 Once you have completed your Nomination Paper and all other necessary forms please call and make an appointment to submit your paperwork.
-Upon receipt, the City Clerk's Department will forward your Nomination Paper to the County Registrar of Voters to compare the names, addresses and signatures on your nomination paper with voter registration records.
+Upon receipt, the City Clerk's Department will forward your Nomination Papers to the County Registrar of Voters to compare the names, addresses and signatures on your nomination papers with voter registration records.
 At least 20 must match the records for you to qualify as a candidate.

-Once you have filed the Nomination Paper, you may not make any changes to it.
-If you fail to qualify as a candidate, a supplemental nomination paper can be issued to you, along with a photocopy of your nomination paper which will show which signatures are valid.
-There is no extension of the deadline for a supplemental nomination paper.
+Once you have filed the Nomination Papers, you may not make any changes to it.
+If you fail to qualify as a candidate, supplemental nomination papers can be issued to you, along with a photocopy of your nomination papers which will show which signatures are valid.
+There is no extension of the deadline for supplemental nomination papers.

 Write-In Candidates.
-Write-in candidates must file a statement of write-in candidacy, a nomination paper and a Statement of Economic Interests, as well as other forms, during the period of early September 2014 through late October 2014.
-Signatures and voter registration information on the nomination paper will be verified in the same manner as a regular nomination paper.
+Write-in candidates must file a statement of write-in candidacy, nomination papers and a Statement of Economic Interests, as well as other forms, during the period of early September 2018 through late October 2018.
+Signatures and voter registration information on the nomination papers will be verified in the same manner as a regular nomination papers.
 Write-in candidates' names do not appear on the ballot or in the sample ballot pamphlet.

 Register to Vote: